At Lu Xun Academy of Fine Arts, China, Dec 2018.

 I am interested in how we learn, and I am passionate about education.
 I consider it to be an entity with the power to create great change.
-Through a varied and flexible curriculum that includes workshops, labs, lectures, crits, group projects, solo projects and professional development, I help students to explore and pursue their own unique processes of creation and conceptualisation; encouraging them to investigate and push against boundaries in art-making.
+Through a varied and flexible curriculum that includes workshops, labs, tutorials, lectures, crits, group projects, solo projects and professional development, I help students to explore and pursue their own unique processes of creation and conceptualisation.
 By engaging in an interdisciplinary and cross-disciplinary practice, they can learn new skills and grow stronger as artists and aspiring professionals.

 2012 - 2015

-I was Instructor & lecturer in digital art, graphic design and hybrid print at Stony Brook University.
+I was Instructor of Record in digital art, design and hybrid print at Stony Brook University.
 Specialization's included 2D digital art making, hybrid print techniques, communication design, illustration and art & design history.

 More info at: http://art.stonybrook.edu/